-Brewing brilliant beer at home is extraordinarily easy with our brew-in-bag method.
+Brewing brilliant beer at home is extraordinarily easy with our brew-in-a-bag (BIAB) method.

 If you've ever made porridge, it's kinda like that but rather than a bowl of sloppy mess, you'll end up with fizzy, hoppy, golden goodness.

-Here we've broken the brewing process down into 5 simple steps to help potential new home brewers understand how easy brewing great tasting beer at home is.
+Here we've broken the brewing process down into 5 simple steps to help you understand how easy brewing great tasting beer is.

 Time : 10 minutes

 What for : avoid any pesky bacteria messing up the beer

 Before you get started there is one not-so-fun but oh-so-necessary thing to do.